JacquesDeclercq/Exquisite-corpse-Jacques/README.md

 his AI topic will be very good helpful for his fellow coders and coders will use it.

 Okay, he seems nice, I'll give him that.
 But the last contributors were kissing his ass a lot.
 As if he's the best in the world.
 He's not Superman, is he now??
 Can he fly??
 I don't think so.
 So cut if off!
 O_o

+What if the answer of life is simple as 42.
+Not 41, not 43, just 42?
+Did you know that 6x7=42 ?!
+Outstanding move